claire-codes/hugo-blog/content/blog/2018-04-15-why-its-important-to-give-your-button-a-type.markdown

 <button>Press me</button>
 ```

 This code is valid HTML and passes the [W3C markup validation service](https://validator.w3.org/).
 However, I believe that the `type` attribute should always be included on a button.
-If this attribute is missing, it can introduce potentially confusing behaviour - and there's enough of that already in web development!
+If this attribute is missing, it can introduce potentially confusing behaviour - and there's enough of that to deal with already in web development!

 **Note**: I use the `<button>` tag instead of the input tag, e.g. `<input type=“button” />` when building buttons in HTML.
 I recommend this because the button tag and is semantically correct for this purpose and it can be easier to style than an `input` tag.

 ## Type attribute values

 HTML tags use key-value pairs, or attributes, to modify their functionality.
 For example, a commonly used attribute is the class attribute, like on this div element: `<div class="foobar"></div>`.
-Different tags have different sets of valid attributes.
+Each HTML element has its own set of valid attributes.

-Buttons have an optional type attribute, which is used to define the purpose of the button.
+Buttons allow an optional attribute called "type", which is used to define the purpose of the button.
 [The type attribute can take three values](https://www.w3.org/TR/2011/WD-html5-20110525/the-button-element.html):

 1. submit
 2. button